 - Loss of (or abnormal) sensations in an arm, leg, or on one side of the body

 - Weakness or paralysis of an arm or leg or on one side of the body

-- Partial loss of vision or hearing
+- Partial loss of vision or hearing or double vision

 - Slurred speech